Mohu Sky 60 amplified TV antenna

 Pros: Good range for multi- directional and easy to set-up

-Indoor/Outdoor Antenna: Weighing in at only 3lbs, the Sky HDTV 60 indoor/outdoor antenna is a powerful, amplified TV antenna solution that was developed from research for the United States military.
+Indoor/Outdoor Antenna: Weighing in at only 3 pounds, the Sky HDTV 60 indoor/outdoor antenna is a powerful, amplified TV antenna solution that was developed from research for the United States military.